Tracking shear mode dynamics across the glass transition in a 2D colloidal system: Introduction

 At low wave vectors, collective shear dynamics in solids are governed by propagating shear waves (phonons), with their speed determined by the static shear modulus \cite{chaikin1995principles}.
 In contrast, in liquids, these dynamics are dominated by diffusive processes governed by the finite shear viscosity \cite{landau2013fluid}.

 Within the theoretical frameworks established by Maxwell and Frenkel \cite{Trachenko_2016}, the transition between these two regimes is governed by the telegrapher equation:

 where $\omega_T$ is the frequency of collective transverse excitations, $k$ the wave vector, $v$ the instantaneous speed of sound and $\tau$ a characteristic relaxation time.
-In Frenkel's microscopic picture of liquid dynamics \cite{Frenkel1946}, $\tau$ represents the average time a particle takes to hop over potential barriers, that can be related to the lifetime of local atomic connectivity \cite{huang2025atomisticmechanismsviscosity2d}.
-In contrast, Maxwell's theory \cite{maxwell1867iv} identifies $\tau$ as the Maxwell relaxation time, which characterizes the macroscopic viscoelastic response of the medium.
+In Frenkel’s microscopic picture of liquid dynamics \cite{Frenkel1946}, $\tau$ represents the average time a particle takes to hop over potential barriers, that can be related to the lifetime of local atomic connectivity \cite{huang2025atomisticmechanismsviscosity2d}.
+In contrast, Maxwell’s theory \cite{maxwell1867iv} identifies $\tau$ as the Maxwell relaxation time $\tau_M$, which characterizes the macroscopic viscoelastic response of the medium and is formally defined as the ratio between the shear viscosity $\eta$ and the instantaneous shear modulus $G_{\infty}$, i.e., $\tau_M=\eta/G_{\infty}$.

 Equation~\eqref{eq1}, which arises in a wide range of physical systems \cite{BAGGIOLI20201}, predicts that collective shear excitations in liquids exhibit a characteristic dispersion: